hameda169/erc20-token-management/README.md

 ## Configuration

-Make sure to replace the ERC20 token contract address in ```TODO``` with the actual address of your ERC20 token contract.
+Make sure to replace the ERC20 token contract data in ```/src/contract.json``` with the actual address of your ERC20 token contract.